Campus Improvement Plan

 Funding Sources: - 199 PIC 11 - Instructional Services - $8,000, - 199 PIC 99 - Undistributed - $1,200

-Strategy's Expected Result/Impact: Teachers will plan for intervention based upon data analysis to be implemented during PRIDE time, resulting in student learning.
+Strategy's Expected Result/Impact: Teachers will plan for intervention based upon data analysis to be implemented during PRIDE time, resulting in increased student learning.

-Performance Objective 3 - CLOSING THE GAPS
+Performance Objective 3 - RELATIVE PERFORMANCE

 Goals